Creative Practice and Embodied Knowledge

 Unless otherwise stated, our events are free and open to staff, students and members of the public.

-This event will take place in Room 137, Commons Building, Newton Park Campus at 6pm on Monday 25 November
+This event took place on Monday 25 November 2024.

-In this event hosted by the CPEK research group, Dr Leslie Satin from NYU Gallatin will be talking about her new book publication ‘Dancing with Georges Perec: Embodying Oulipo’
+- Dr Leslie Satin from NYU Gallatin will be talking about her new book publication ‘Dancing with Georges Perec: Embodying Oulipo’.

 This event took place on 4 July 2024.
 If you missed it, you can watch some of the key moments on YouTube.